oroinc/documentation/backend/api/actions.rst

 add\_relationship Action
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This action adds one or several entities to a "to-many" relationship.
-For more details, see the|Updating Relationships| section of the JSON:API specification.
+For more details, see the |JSON:API: Updating Relationships| section of the JSON:API specification.

 The route name for REST API: ``oro_rest_api_relationship``.